 Massive Winter Storm Set to Blanket Colorado and Surrounding Areas in Heavy Snowfall

 A major, long-duration storm is developing near the Rockies and is set to dump large amounts of snow in Denver and the foothills and mountains to its west.
 Winter weather alerts for snow stretch from the mountains of Arizona and New Mexico to southern Montana.
-But the heaviest amounts are forecast in the mountains of Colorado, where some locations could see 4 feet.
+But the heaviest amounts are forecast in the mountains of Colorado, where some locations might see 4 feet.

 Winter storm warnings are in effect in Denver and Boulder, where double-digit totals are predicted, and perhaps the most snow from a single storm since 2021.
 Rain developing Wednesday is predicted to turn to snow by nightfall and then become heavy.

-The National Weather Service office serving the Denver-Boulder area expects a wet snow that could damage trees and power lines.
+The National Weather Service office serving the Denver-Boulder area expects a wet snow that might damage trees and power lines.
 The office also warned of “difficult to nearly impossible travel” in Boulder, Denver’s western suburbs, and other Front Range communities through Thursday night.

 The most significant impacts are expected in a zone from near Boulder to west of Colorado Springs.
 There, the Weather Service anticipates “extreme” Level 5 out of 5 impacts, including dangerous travel; widespread closings of roads, schools, and businesses; and a threat of power outages.